korczis/apollon/README.md

-# apollo-uber-box
+# apollo-fat-box

-Big, fat and heavy-weight box containing lot of tools and libs for data science.
+Big, fat and heavy-weight vagrant box containing lot of tools and libs for data science.

 ## About